jaspector

 During business hours; daily inspections available

-Typical inspection sequence: Inspector conducts daily inspections during construction to monitor code compliance.
+Typical sequence: Inspector conducts daily inspections during construction to monitor code compliance.

 Building permits are required for all new residential construction, residential additions, major repairs (porches, siding, roofing), structural alterations, and all electrical, plumbing, and mechanical work within the City of Natchez.

-Typical processing time is Varies; plan review typically 2-4 weeks.
+Building permit processing times in Natchez, MS typically run Varies; plan review typically 2-4 weeks.
 Historic district COA approval may take additional time depending on Commission review schedule..
+Timelines can vary based on project complexity and current department workload.